jucazyn/jucazyn.github.io/_pages/home.md

 My research interests lie in the following topics:

 * **Logic, Formal Methods and Mathematical Philosophy:** development of Logic and Formal Methods and its applications in Philosophy and Science in general.
-* **Isbell and Stone-type dualities:** the study of dualities between algebra and geometry through Category Theory.
+* **Isbell and Stone-type dualities:** the study of categorical dualities between algebra and geometry.
 * **Operator Algebras and Mathematical Physics:** C*-algebras, mathematical foundations of Quantum Mechanics and related mathematical topics in contemporary Physics.
 * **Philosophy and Foundations of Physics:** investigations on the nature of scientific theories, in the context of Physics, from a logical and philosophical point of view.